Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 replace uses of APIs like `PyList_GetItem` with APIs exposed by the CPython C API returning strong references like `PyList_GetItemRef`.
-Not all usages are problematic (see above) and we do not currently suggest converting all usages of possibly unsafe APIs returning borrowed references to return new reference.
+Not all usages are problematic (see above) and we do not currently suggest converting all usages of possibly unsafe APIs returning borrowed references to return new references.
 This would introduce unnecessary reference count churn in situations that are thread-safe by construction and also likely introduce new reference counting bugs in C or C++ code using the C API directly.
-However, many usages *are* unsafe, and maintaining a borrowed reference to an objects that could be exposed to another thread is unsafe.
+However, many usages *are* unsafe, and maintaining a borrowed reference to an object that could be exposed to another thread is unsafe.

 A good starting place to find instances of this would be to look for usages of the